vaclav2016/xmppredis/README.md

 1. Customer of Your site enter his jabber jid.
 2. Script receive jid, generate random password, store at user-session and send it to entered jid.
 When I say "user-session", I dont mean 'cookies'.
 3. Customer receive password and enter it.
-4. Script receive password from Web-from and check his with session-stored password.
+4. Script receive password from Web-from and check him with session-stored password.

 So, nobody can steal your passwords database.